dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment2.md

 <details>
 <summary><b>Hint</b>: the output tensor is the input tensor, shifted one step to the right.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">
-For instance, let's say our training text is <em>This is great !</em>
+For instance, let's say our training text is <em>This is great !</em> (in practice, the words will be integer-coded).
 That means that at the first word (<em>This</em>), we want the model to predict the second word (<em>is</em>).
 At the second word, the goal is to predict <em>great</em>, and so on.

 So when you process a batch in the training loop, you should probably split it into an input and an output part: